 Per Class A Unit Per Class B Unit Total

 Public offering price (1) \$ \$ 1,000 \$

-Placement agent fees (2) \$ \$ \$
+Placement agent fees (2) \$ \$

-Proceeds, before expenses, to us \$ \$ \$
+Proceeds, before expenses, to us \$ \$

-- (1) The public offering price is \$ per unit. - (2) In addition, we have agreed to reimburse the placement agent for certain expenses.
-See "Plan of Distribution" on page 75 of this prospectus for additional information.
+- (1) The public offering price is \$ per unit. - (2) In addition, we have agreed to (i) issue to the placement agent warrants to purchase up to 4.0 % of the shares of common stock sold in this offering (excluding any shares of common stock issuable upon exercise of the warrants) and (ii) reimburse the placement agent for certain expenses.
+See "Plan of Distribution" on page 76 of this prospectus for additional information.